You probably don’t always notice when air pollution affects your health.

 The World Health Organization (WHO) regularly establishes a set of air pollution standards that it calls “Guidelines” for different types of air pollution in different environments.3

-To do this, the WHO sets a guideline value called a mean (or average) that establishes a ceiling for reasonable levels of exposure to a specific air pollutant for a defined period.
-This period may be only 24 hours or an entire year.
+To do this, the WHO sets a guideline value called a mean (or average) that establishes a ceiling for reasonable levels of exposure to a specific air pollutant for a defined period, such as for a 24-hour period or during an entire year.

-The WHO considers anything above the annual mean value of 10 μg/m3 for exposure to particulate matter smaller than 2.5 microns (PM2.5) unsafe and unacceptable.
-The WHO may take specific policy actions against areas with air pollution that goes beyond the guideline values.
+The WHO considers anything above the annual mean value of 10 μg/m3 for exposure to particulate matter smaller than 2.5 microns (PM2.5) unsafe and unacceptable, and may take specific policy actions against areas with air pollution that goes beyond the guideline values.

 In fact, PM2.5 is proven to be dangerous to your health, even in small amounts.